 Were there other difficulties?
 Certainly.
 October was affected by the growth of Stalinism.
 We recently discussed the film’s difficult history.

-As Kinmouth notes, Stalin intervened personally to insist on the removal of Trotsky from Eisenstein’s work.
+As Kinmonth notes, Stalin intervened personally to insist on the removal of Trotsky from Eisenstein’s work.
 Moreover, there is an element of Lenin idolatry in October, which the Bolshevik leader would have found distasteful, and perhaps as well an early hint of Soviet patriotism or messianism.

 Nonetheless, October provides a vivid and sweeping presentation, through the use of thousands of images, of the complex events of 1917.
-What Kinmouth and her ilk truly despise is the film’s indelible portrait of working class mass action, its exposure of the rottenness of the liberal bourgeoisie and its hangers-on and its treatment of the role of revolutionary leadership.
+What Kinmonth and her ilk truly despise is the film’s indelible portrait of working class mass action, its exposure of the rottenness of the liberal bourgeoisie and its hangers-on and its treatment of the role of revolutionary leadership.
 Eisenstein cannot be forgiven for those elements.

-But this is only one of the falsifications or distortions Kinmouth’s documentary offers.
+But this is only one of the falsifications or distortions Kinmonth’s documentary offers.
 Another involves the attempt to make Lenin a crude advocate of art as a means of socialist propaganda.
-Kinmouth seems to be borrowing this idea from Natalia Murray’s book, The Unsung Hero of the Russian Avant-Garde: The Life and Times of Nikolay Punin.
+Kinmonth seems to be borrowing this idea from Natalia Murray’s book, The Unsung Hero of the Russian Avant-Garde: The Life and Times of Nikolay Punin.
 In that book, without citing a source, Murray claims that Lenin “believed that monumental art provides the most powerful means of political propaganda.”

-Kinmouth and Murray are referring to the immediately post-revolutionary plans of the Bolsheviks to remove (and store) monuments erected in honor of “the tsars and their minions” (Lenin) that had no artistic or historic value.
+Kinmonth and Murray are referring to the immediately post-revolutionary plans of the Bolsheviks to remove (and store) monuments erected in honor of “the tsars and their minions” (Lenin) that had no artistic or historic value.
 The Bolshevik leader proposed in April 1918 to replace such works with monuments to significant revolutionaries, artists, scientists and composers, including (wonderfully!)
 Gracchus, Brutus, Babeuf, of course Marx and Engels and other socialists, Marat, Robespierre, Bakunin, Plekhanov, Tolstoy, Dostoyevsky, Pushkin, Mendeleyev, Mussorgsky, Scriabin and Chopin.